vxcall/vxcall/README.md

 Working as web engineer which being responsible of frontend, backend and IoT development 🚀

-That being said, playing with low level materials at midnight 🔥
+That being said, playing with low level materials at midnight is what I'm into most 🔥

 </div>